VainlyStrain/Vailyn/README.md

-  -s T, --timeout T     Request Timeout; stable switch for Arjun -t, --tor             Pipe attacks through the Tor anonymity network -L, --lfi             Additionally use PHP wrappers to leak files -n, --nosploit        skip Phase 2 (does not need -l FIL PATH) -P, --precise         Use exact depth in Phase 1 (not a range) -A, --app             Start Vailyn's Qt5 interface
+  -s T, --timeout T     Request Timeout; stable switch for Arjun -t, --tor             Pipe attacks through the Tor anonymity network -L, --lfi             Additionally use PHP wrappers to leak files -n, --nosploit        skip Phase 2 (does not need -p2 TP P1 P2) -P, --precise         Use exact depth in Phase 1 (not a range) -A, --app             Start Vailyn's Qt5 interface